 - Switch to bottom heat only oven setting.

 - Use a baking stone.

 - Increase the water you add to the oven.
 I use boiling water in a tray and sometimes spray with a mister as well.

 - Feed your sourdough starter (if making sourdough) for a few more days before using.

 - If using the tray method to add steam, make sure that the tray is HOT!

-- Maybe your dough is over proofed, trying increasing the recipe size to have enough dough to fill the tin/proof basket and reduce the final proof.
+- If your dough is over-proofed, next time increase the recipe size to have enough dough to fill the tin/proof basket and reduce the final proof time.

 - Cut down your development time, for maximum oven spring, mix 2 minutes slow, 5 fast, leave to rest for 10 minutes before pre-moulding, then final moulding 5 minutes later.
 It’s fast and your bread will pop up nicely!

 - Replace the oven seals, or if this doesn’t work, try another oven.
-So the flame has oxygen, gas ovens aren’t well sealed.
-Consider an electric with bottom heat only setting for baking bread.
+Gas ovens aren’t well sealed.
+Consider an electric oven for baking bread.